SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 ##### !active place of articulation

-There are three ⟮＿active articulator＿⟯: ⟮Lips⟯, ⟮tongue⟯, and ⟮the pharynx⟯.
+There are three ⟮＿active articulators＿⟯: ⟮Lips⟯, ⟮tongue⟯, and ⟮the pharynx⟯.
-»⟮Labial⟯« sounds are articulated with ⟮the lips⟯ as ⟮＿the active articulator＿⟯.
 The »⟮tongue articulator part⟯« (my term) is ⟮the general part of the tongue⟯ that ⟮approaches the ＿passive articulator＿⟯.
-There are three ⟮＿tongue articulator parts＿⟯: ⟮coronal⟯, ⟮dorsal⟯, and ⟮radical⟯ Ergo ⟮＿coronal＿⟯, ⟮＿dorsal＿⟯ and ⟮＿radical＿⟯ sounds are articulated with ⟮the tongue⟯ as ⟮＿the active articulator＿⟯.
+There are three ⟮＿tongue articulator parts＿⟯: ⟮coronal⟯, ⟮dorsal⟯, and ⟮radical⟯ Ergo ⟮＿coronal＿⟯, ⟮＿dorsal＿⟯ and ⟮＿radical＿⟯ active places of articulation are articulated with ⟮the tongue⟯ as ⟮＿the active articulator＿⟯.
+»⟮Labial⟯« is an active place of articulation supercategory articulated with ⟮the lips⟯ as ⟮＿the active articulator＿⟯ and thus also the active place of articulation.
+Pharyngeal is an active place of articulation supercategory articulated with the pharynx as the active articulator and thus also the active place of articulation.
+Coronal is an active place of articulation supercategory articulated with the front part of the tongue as the active place of articulation.
+Dorsal is an active place of articulation supercategory articulated with the body of the tongue as the active place of articulation.
+Radical is an active place of articulation supercategory articulated with the root/base of the tongue as the active place of articulation.
 »⟮The active place of articulation supercategory⟯« (my term) is either ⟮＿the active articulator＿ involved (if not tongue)⟯, or ⟮＿the tongue articulator part＿⟯.
-»⟮The specific active place of articulation⟯« (my term) is ⟮＿the active place of articulation supercategory＿⟯, ⟮further precisefied as necessary (e.g. for coronal)⟯
 ⟮＿The place distinctive features＿⟯ ⟮map onto⟯ ⟮＿the active place of articulation supercategory＿⟯, but minus ⟮the pharynx⟯.
 The four »⟮place distinctive features⟯« are ⟮[labial]⟯, ⟮[coronal]⟯, ⟮[dorsal]⟯, ⟮[radical]⟯

 ###### labial

-⟮＿Labial＿⟯ sounds may have a certain amount of ⟮＿rounding＿⟯.
+⟮＿labial＿⟯ active articulation may have a certain amount of ⟮＿rounding＿⟯.
 »⟮Rounding⟯« is ⟮how round the lips are⟯.
-⟮＿Labial＿⟯ sounds with ⟮a high degree of ＿rounding⟯＿ is indicated by the distinctive feature ⟮[+round]⟯
+⟮＿Labial＿⟯ active articulation with ⟮a high degree of ＿rounding⟯＿ is indicated by the distinctive feature ⟮[+round]⟯

 ####### types